MTech-IT-MNS-2025/Group-1/Assignment4/README.md

-# Compile RC4.c code to WebAssembly and execute in browser using JavaScript
+# Compile C code to WebAssembly and execute in browser using JavaScript

 ---